FavioSauto/tic-tac-toe/README.md

 The following steps for this project is to add new game modes, like a new game with different symbol sizes that could "eat" smaller symbols of your rival.

+## Game mode by sizes
+You can now play by symbol sizes and your rivals smaller symbol.
+Right now you can play this game mode by branching to the "bySizes" branch.
+Enjoy! :)